davidseitz/C_is_fun/C_primenumber_calculator/README.md

-The objective of this repository is to improve my ability to code in C.

-#The Programs in this repo:
+**The Programs in this directory:**
-	numreader
-	primenumcalculator
+	numreader to read the primenumbers from binary primenumcalculator to calculate primenumbers